 In Russia, family members can be your biggest brand advocates.
 Over half of Russian consumers regularly shop for their entire family – 8% more than the global average.
 To compare, just a third shop for themselves.

 That’s why brands are increasingly focusing on families in their marketing strategies.

 For example, Nivea launched a body cream in 2014 featuring a skating family on the packaging.
 It was part of a campaign to fund the rebuilding of abandoned local ice skating rinks.
 And in 2016, H&M launched a collection of school uniforms, promoted by celebrities’ children wearing dark jackets and white shirts.
 The campaign was such a hit it was repeated in 2017.

-Of course, you should also translate your website and product descriptions, as well as localize the price into roubles.
-Otherwise you’ll have no need for a good post-sales experience – Russians are far less likely to buy from you in the first place.
+You should also translate your website and product descriptions, as well as localize the price into rubles.
+Without this effort, Russians are far less likely to trust and buy from you.

-Russian consumers are complicated.
-Their limited disposable income means they value price, quality and brand reputation highly.
-But once you’ve won their loyalty, they’ll likely stick with you for years, and introduce their family to you too.
-So as an international brand, be ready to justify your higher price tag – the reward is worth the effort.
+Because of their limited disposable income, Russian consumers value price, quality, and brand reputation in making their buying decisions.
+But once you’ve won their loyalty, they’ll likely stick with you for years, and introduce their family to your brand as well.
+So be ready to prove your brand value – the reward is worth the effort.